ROCKFlows/experiments-public/sourceCode/statisticAnalyzer/readme.md

 - "max": is the maximum value of RAM that the java process can allocate during its execution.
 For example, put 8g to say 8Gb.

 - the final & says to execute the process in background, so your terminal will not be blocked during the execution of the program

+##Output of the Program

+It creates 12 Excel files in output, each one containing the rank value described in Section 4 of the article, which is related to the accuracy values.

+- Accuracy1_4Folds.xlsx: it contains the ranking of classifiers ordered by the accuracy values.
+For each dataset, the values come from the 4-Fold cross-validation.
+For each dataset, the taken accuracy is the best among one of the results of the pre-processed datasets, which have an id contained into the parameter "indices1"

+- Accuracy1_10Folds.xlsx: it contains the ranking of classifiers ordered by the accuracy values.
+For each dataset, the values come from the 10-Fold cross-validation.
+For each dataset, the taken accuracy is the best among one of the results of the pre-processed datasets, which have an id contained into the parameter "indices1"

+- Accuracy2_4Folds.xlsx: it contains the ranking of classifiers ordered by the accuracy values.
+For each dataset, the values come from the 4-Fold cross-validation.
+For each dataset, the taken accuracy is the best among one of the results of the pre-processed datasets, which have an id contained into the parameter "indices2"

+- Accuracy2_4Folds.xlsx: it contains the ranking of classifiers ordered by the accuracy values.
+For each dataset, the values come from the 10-Fold cross-validation.
+For each dataset, the taken accuracy is the best among one of the results of the pre-processed datasets, which have an id contained into the parameter "indices2"

+- Time1_4Folds.xlsx: it contains the ranking of classifiers ordered by the total time of execution of the workflows.
+For each dataset, the values come from the 4-Fold cross-validation.
+For each dataset, the taken accuracy is the best among one of the results of the pre-processed datasets, which have an id contained into the parameter "indices1"

+- Time1_10Folds.xlsx: it contains the ranking of classifiers ordered by the total time of execution of the workflows.
+For each dataset, the values come from the 10-Fold cross-validation.
+For each dataset, the taken accuracy is the best among one of the results of the pre-processed datasets, which have an id contained into the parameter "indices1"

+- Time2_4Folds.xlsx: it contains the ranking of classifiers ordered by the total time of execution of the workflows.
+For each dataset, the values come from the 4-Fold cross-validation.
+For each dataset, the taken accuracy is the best among one of the results of the pre-processed datasets, which have an id contained into the parameter "indices2"

+- Time2_10Folds.xlsx: it contains the ranking of classifiers ordered by the total time of execution of the workflows.
+For each dataset, the values come from the 10-Fold cross-validation.
+For each dataset, the taken accuracy is the best among one of the results of the pre-processed datasets, which have an id contained into the parameter "indices2"

+- Memory1_4Folds.xlsx: it contains the ranking of classifiers ordered by the amount of memory occupied by the java object representing the trained classifeir.
+For each dataset, the values come from the 4-Fold cross-validation.
+For each dataset, the taken accuracy is the best among one of the results of the pre-processed datasets, which have an id contained into the parameter "indices1"

+- Memory1_10Folds.xlsx: it contains the ranking of classifiers ordered by the amount of memory occupied by the java object representing the trained classifeir.
+For each dataset, the values come from the 10-Fold cross-validation.
+For each dataset, the taken accuracy is the best among one of the results of the pre-processed datasets, which have an id contained into the parameter "indices1"

+- Memory2_4Folds.xlsx: it contains the ranking of classifiers ordered by the amount of memory occupied by the java object representing the trained classifeir.
+For each dataset, the values come from the 4-Fold cross-validation.
+For each dataset, the taken accuracy is the best among one of the results of the pre-processed datasets, which have an id contained into the parameter "indices2"

+- Memory2_10Folds.xlsx: it contains the ranking of classifiers ordered by the amount of memory occupied by the java object representing the trained classifeir.
+For each dataset, the values come from the 10-Fold cross-validation.
+For each dataset, the taken accuracy is the best among one of the results of the pre-processed datasets, which have an id contained into the parameter "indices2"